neerajww/aeps/docs/prep_eeg.md

 EEG_proc = pop_rmbase( EEG_proc, [-500    0]);
 EEG_proc = eeg_checkset( EEG_proc );
 ```
-11. Apply ICA to EEG_proc
+11. Apply ICA to EEG_proc: The commonly used ICA implementation is the runica.
+However, this is very slow.
+There is binary file available for the same technique which is 12x fatser.
+It can be obtained from [click here](https://sccn.ucsd.edu/wiki/Binica) and the instruction there will do th needful to make it running.
 ```
 EEG_proc = pop_runica(EEG_proc,'binica');
 EEG_proc.setname = 01;
 EEG_proc = pop_saveset(EEG_proc, 'filename', [EEG_proc.setname '.set'], 'filepath', './');
 ```
-This will output and store to files: 01.set and 01.ftd.
+It will output and store two files: 01.set and 01.ftd.
 The eeglab keeps everything packed in the EEG structure (the .set file; the eeg signal is usually kept as float32 in a separate .fdt file).

-12. Visualize the cleaned data
+12. Visualize the contributions of the estimated ICA components

+13. Remove the components corresponding to artifact inducing sources

+14. Project the data back to obtain the artifact removed channel data

+15. Epoch the data to visualize the ERPs